 Completely on accident, I found myself hot on the boozy trail of two of my literary heroes: Orwell and Hemingway.

-Eric Blair, better known to us by his pen name, George Orwell, was once posted as an imperial police officer in Pyin Oo Lwin, a cute town just north of Mandalay in Burma.
+Eric Blair, better known to us by his pen name, George Orwell, was once posted as an imperial police officer in Pyin Oo Lwin, a cute town just north of Mandalay on the way to Hsipaw in Burma.
 I blundered around futilely trying to find his low-key residence there this year, out of a sense of literary duty, if nothing else.

 I later learned the regime in Burma and the U.S. both have something in common: neither are too keen on his most famous work, Nineteen Eighty-Four.
 I had to read the book in school, but then again, that’s back when Wednesdays were Woolly Mammoth day in the cafeteria.
 Since then, this delightfully dystopian work that changed my life has been challenged and removed from the U.S. school system.
 Thought Police, anyone?